yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/install-software/kubernetes.md

 ### Control placement of YugabyteDB Anywhere pods

 The Helm chart allows you to control the placement of the pods when installing YugabyteDB Anywhere in your Kubernetes cluster via `nodeSelector`, `zoneAffinity` and `toleration`.
-When you are using these constraints, make sure the storage class is setup according to the [Storage class considerations](#storage-class-considerations) section.
+When you are using these constraints, make sure the storage class is setup according to the [Storage class considerations](../../prepare-environment/kubernetes/#storage-class-considerations) section.
+You can read more about pod placement in Kubernetes documentation page [Assigning Pods to Nodes](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/).

 #### nodeSelector